How to Clean Out Your House to Sell and Increase its Value by 3%-5%

 For items that can be recycled or need to be disposed of properly, you can find handy search tools online, such as earth911.com.

-Be careful to NOT throw away the following items (especially when cleaning out for a deceased relative):
+Be careful NOT to throw away the following items (especially when cleaning out for a deceased relative):

 • Important documents